 Still dealing with the glut of figs. I had a little pastry left over from my last tart, and I was passed a recipe from Delicious magazine for this variation, so I adapted it to what I had.
 Notably, instead of making one huge tart, I made two individual tartlets as that’s all I had pastry for.
-This used, erm, four figs. Here I’ve adjusted quantities to make a normal-sized (20 cm) single tart, but the individual ones are very pretty.
+This used, erm, four figs. Here I’ve adjusted quantities to make a normal-sized (20 cm) single tart as in the photo, but the individual ones are very pretty.
+Note: purple figs look prettier than green, but this is a counsel of perfection.
 The combination of frangipane and figs is good, and I loved the ginger custard.
 It would go with a lot of other dishes too.
 The recipe suggests serving it warm, but I did it French-style, room-temperature tart with chilled custard.

 You can use the pastry recipe here.
 It makes enough for at least two tarts, so I always split it in two and put one half in the freezer, saving time next time I want to make a sweet tart.